-Prior to February 21, 2023, Zevra Therapeutics, Inc. was named KemPharm, Inc. Therefore, Mr. Mangless's Proposal refers to KemPharm, Inc.
+Prior to February 21, 2023, Zevra Therapeutics, Inc. was named KemPharm, Inc. Therefore, Mr. Mangless's Proposal refers to KemPharm, Inc. The Mangless Proposal does not seek to repeal the change to the Company's name.

 BOARD RECOMMENDATION

 The Board has carefully considered the Mangless Proposal and concluded, for the reasons noted below, that a blanket prohibition on Bylaw amendments prior to the Annual Meeting would not be in the best interests of the Company and its stockholders.